belluga/belluga_now_docker/foundation_documentation/system_roadmap.md

 |----|------|--------|------------|
 | R-201-01 | Mock payload drift from backend contract. | UI regressions when real API arrives. | Maintain contract tests and share DTO schemas with backend team. |
 | R-201-02 | Controller lifecycle leaks degrade performance. | Memory growth and navigation instability. | Enforce disposal patterns and add integration tests covering scope teardown. |

+## 5. Flutter Experience Future Phases

+These roadmap phases extend the Flutter persona track and remain aligned with the platform-wide milestones above.
+Each phase is expressed as a target-state capability so downstream modules can scope their dependencies early.

+- **Phase 6 – User Personalization / Favorites:** establish persistent bookmarking across POIs and events, wired to authenticated tenants so saved items hydrate the invite loop, agenda, and partner insights.
+- **Phase 6.1 – Remote Onboarding Experience:** deliver a geo-aware entry path for out-of-city visitors by defaulting map focus to the tenant-configured hub, prioritizing lodging/hosting templates, and emitting “potential visitor” analytics events.
+- **Phase 7 – Offline Reliability:** design “forever cache” strategies (tiles, POI snapshots, invite context) to keep the app responsive in low-connectivity regions while respecting data-expiry policies.
+- **Phase 8 – Gamification Spine:** standardize ranking schemas (global invites, partner-specific ladders, custom rank labels) and UI hooks so each module can project consistent reward states.
+- **Phase 9 – Invite Flow Evolution:** finalize the Tinder-style invite carousel, WhatsApp/in-app share contracts, and the analytics wiring that feeds the Phase 8 ranking services.
+- **Phase 10 – Tenant Home & Global Aggregations:** converge backend-driven home composition with multi-source data (offers, agenda, social actions) to give partners a single payload to target experiments.
+- **Phase 11 – Invite Status & Privacy Controls:** attach invite-state halos to schedule cards, surface modal drill-downs, and enforce privacy toggles so invitees govern their exposure.
+- **Phase 12 – Partner (Landlord) Workspace:** scope the business-facing module where partners manage POIs, campaigns, promotions, and telemetry with the same backend contracts used by the tenant app.
+- **Phase 13 – Profile, Global Search, and Notifications:** expand user settings/privacy, add cross-surface search, and align push topics with the backend FCM contract so experiences feel continuous.

+## 6. Web-to-App Promotion Policy

+**Initial stance (Launch):** All high-value actions (invite acceptance, booking confirmation, task completion) require the native app.
+Web landing pages act as promotional bridges: they show invite/event context, collect minimal telemetry, and deep link into the app or app store.
+This ensures onboarding, location services, and push reminders operate within a single client.
+We will instrument web clicks to understand drop-off and tune the deep-link funnel.

+**Future consideration:** Revisit after Phase 8 once viral loops and partner analytics are stable.
+At that time we can evaluate a lightweight web confirmation flow for specific tenants or campaigns, balancing lower friction against the need to keep Task & Reminder and map experiences consistent.
+Any shift will require the invite, onboarding, and task modules to expose parallel web APIs with equivalent security guarantees.